July Money Diary: How Much Does It Cost to Live in Los Angeles?

 We use the app GoodBudget to track all our expenses.
 The app uses an envelope budgeting system, where you set up a budget for each category.
 At the beginning of every month, each "envelope" is filled and you subtract your spending.

-We prefer GoodBudget to Mint because it forces us to log every expense manually.
+We prefer GoodBudget over Mint because the app forces us to log every expense manually.
 Why?
 We believe that the process of saving money should be made easier and spending should be made harder.
-Logging our expenses as they happen help us to make more conscious choices.
-And we never get blind-sided by our bank statements.
+Logging our expenses as they happen help us make more conscious choices.
+And we never get blind-sided by our bank statements or Mint app.

 The app also has a great reports feature that breaks down our expenses by category.
 Let's take a look at our spending for the month of July.
 We think it's a pretty good representation of what a typical month looks like.